Skip to content

 for note in notes:

-[!NOTE] recall() uses intent classification internally.
-A relational query like "what tools does X use" triggers higher graph traversal weight in blended retrieval, surfacing notes connected via USES_TOOL edges.
+recall() classifies the query intent internally.
+A relational query like "what tools does X use" increases the weight given to graph traversal in the blended retrieval pipeline, surfacing notes connected via USES_TOOL edges in addition to vector-similar content.

 result = mm.synthesize(